deanwampler/command-line-arguments/README.markdown

     ...
 ```

 Finally, extract values and use them.
+In the last code here, we look at the so-called *remaining* tokens, those not associated with flags.

 ```
     ...
     setPathElements(parsedArgs.get[Seq[String]]("path"))
     setLogLevel(parsedArgs.getOrElse("log-level", 0))

+    println("\nYou gave the following \"other\" arguments: " +
+      parsedArgs.remaining.mkString(", "))
+    println
   }

   protected def setPathElements(path: Option[Seq[String]]) = path match {